bwiredagency/core-dna-sublime-snippets/README.rst

 ================
-Sublime text snippets for CoreDNA
+Sublime text snippets for core dna
 ================

-This a library of useful snippets created for integrating and building for CoreDNA
+This a library of useful snippets created for integrating and building for core dna

 To Install